Context & Problem

 My Role

-As Lead Designer, I owned UX and interaction design from research to delivery.
-I collaborated closely with PMs, engineers, and customer success to shape requirements, creating flows, prototypes, and final UI in Figma.
+As Lead Designer I owned the UX and interaction design from research to delivery.
+I worked with PMs, engineers, and customer success on requirements, and produced the flows, prototypes, and final UI in Figma.